-The Darker The Berry: The Real Benefits Of Eating Darker Fruits
+The Blacker The Berry: The Real Benefits Of Eating Darker Fruits

 Berries are known to have the highest concentration of antioxidants among all fruits and vegetables, and there have been studies touting the benefits of cranberries and blueberries, but little research has been done on their dark-colored counterparts.
 So researchers analyzed the antioxidant content of several varieties, including black currants, red currants, gooseberries, chokeberries, and elderberries.
 They measured two classes of antioxidants found in the purple berries, anthocyanins and proanthocyanidins.

 Antioxidants are nutrients and enzymes that help repair and prevent damage to our cells caused by a process called oxidation.
 They are believed to play a role in preventing the development of some chronic diseases, including cancer, heart disease, Alzheimer’s disease, and rheumatoid arthritis.

 Results of the study showed that chokeberries were the richest in antioxidants, with 1,480 mg of anthocyanin concentration per 100 grams of fresh berries.
 Gooseberries had the lowest.

 While these berries may not be as common as blueberries or strawberries, that could change as more find out about the incredible health benefits of the dark-skinned varieties.
 In the meantime, you may be able to find them in health food stores or at local farmers’ markets.

 With that said, here’s three berries you should try to eat every day, if not every day, the make them apart of your weekly routine: